-195 Caution. - Shoals, some with approximate positions, lie up to 6 miles north and NE of Kettle Island; other uncharted dangers probably exist.
+- Mulroak Islands, 5 miles ENE of Atkinson Point, and the east island of a group 4 miles to the south, are radar conspicuous. - 191 Caution.
+A shoal depth of 7.8 m, 3.8 miles NNE of Mulroak Islands, was reported in 1986. - 192 Blackwood Point is the north extremity of Perry Island (67°48'N, 102°34'W).
+Kettle Island, 1 mile north, is easily recognized; it is the highest island in the vicinity. - 193 Historical Note.
+A Hudson's Bay Company post, at the head of a lagoon on the east side of Perry Island, was moved here from Flagstaff Island, 6 miles east, in 1958.
+The post closed about 1968 but the buildings and a radio tower remain; they are not visible from seaward. - 194 Caution.
+Shoals, some with approximate positions, lie up to 6 miles north and NE of Kettle Island; other uncharted dangers probably exist.
 The water in this vicinity is reported to be discoloured by numerous rivers and streams, therefore dependence should not be placed on sighting the shallow patches.
-Local knowledge is advised.

-196 Supply vessels used an anchorage midway between Kettle Island and Blackwood Point in 7.3 m.
-Supplies were ferried to the settlement as depths in the lagoon do not exceed 2.1 m.

-197 Flagstaff Island (67°48'N, 102°16'W), rocky and sparsely vegetated, has an excellent harbour for small craft on its west side.
-Keith Islands are at the north end of a chain of islands extending NNE of Flagstaff Island.

-198 Caution. - Numerous submerged rocks exist among the islands.
-Reported breakers, position approximate, are charted 3 miles NW of Keith Islands.
+Local knowledge is advised. - 195 Supply vessels used an anchorage midway between Kettle Island and Blackwood Point in 7.3 m.
+Supplies were ferried to the settlement as depths in the lagoon do not exceed 2.1 m. - 196 Flagstaff Island (67°48'N, 102°16'W), rocky and sparsely vegetated, has an excellent harbour for small craft on its west side.
+Keith Islands are at the north end of a chain of islands extending NNE of Flagstaff Island. - 197 Caution.
+Numerous submerged rocks exist among the islands.
+Reported breakers,

-199 A pyramidal cairn is on an island 9 miles NE of Flagstaff Island.

-Chester Bay is encumbered by islets and rocks.
+- position approximate, are charted 3 miles NW of Keith Islands. - 198 A pyramidal cairn is on an island 9 miles NE of Flagstaff Island. - 199 Chester Bay is encumbered by islets and rocks.
 Rainy Island and Winter Island are at the head of the bay in the mouth of Perry River.
-It is reported vessels drawing 3.7 m can enter the river mouth, but local knowledge is advised as the channel is narrow and tricky.

-The coast from Bowes Point (67°48'N, 101°56'W) to Johnson Point, 30 miles east, continues low and very broken appearing from seaward as an undulating ridge.

-202 Caution. - Numerous islands, islets and rocks, all devoid of vegetation, and a number of reported dangers lie up to 15 miles offshore; passage near or through these would be hazardous.
-The outermost charted danger is a rock ledge with less than 2 m over it, 13 miles north of McTavish Point (67°48'N, 101°04'W).

-203 Ogden Bay is 10 miles ESE of Bowes Point.
+It is reported vessels drawing 3.7 m can enter the river mouth, but local knowledge is advised as the channel is narrow and tricky. - The coast from Bowes Point (67°48'N, 101°56'W) to Johnson Point, 30 miles east, continues low and very broken appearing from seaward as an undulating ridge. - Caution.
+Numerous islands, islets and rocks, all devoid of vegetation, and a number of reported dangers lie up to 15 miles offshore; passage near or through these would be hazardous.
+The outermost charted danger is a rock ledge with less than 2 m over it, 13 miles north of McTavish Point (67°48'N, 101°04'W). - Ogden Bay is 10 miles ESE of Bowes Point.
 Pitok River flows into the east part of the bay.
-Armark River enters the gulf on the east side of McTavish Point.

-204 Caution. - Shoals lie offshore between Armark River delta and the mouth of an unnamed river 4 miles east.
-A line of track soundings running to the mouth of the unnamed river shows depths of 3 m and less extending 3 miles off the river mouth.

-Anchorage in 5.5 m, red mud, has been obtained in 67°49'N, 100°56'W with good holding but little shelter from west or NW winds.
+Armark River enters the gulf on the east side of McTavish Point. - Armark River delta and the mouth of an unnamed river 4 miles east.
+A line of track soundings running to the mouth of the unnamed river shows depths of 3 m and less extending 3 miles off the river mouth. - 204 Anchorage in 5.5 m, red mud, has been obtained in 67°49'N, 100°56'W with good holding but little shelter from west or NW winds.

-206 Simpson River (67°49'N, 100°34'W) flows into Queen Maud Gulf 2 miles SE of Johnson Point.
+Simpson River (67°49'N, 100°34'W) flows into Oueen Maud Gulf 2 miles SE of Johnson Point.

-of Klutschak Peninsula, the south coast of Queen Maud Gulf is jagged, indented by the mouths of numerous streams, and encumbered for several miles offshore by low islands and below-water rocks.
+206 Caution. - From Simpson River to the base of Klutschak Peninsula, the south coast of Queen Maud Gulf is jagged, indented by the mouths of numerous streams, and encumbered for several miles offshore by low islands and below-water rocks.